yasirkula/UnityRuntimeInspector/README.md

 You can create sub-drawers using the `RuntimeInspector.CreateDrawerForType( Type type, Transform drawerParent, int depth, bool drawObjectsAsFields = true )` function.
 If no property drawer is found that can expose this type, the function returns *null*.
 Here, for ExpandableInspectorField's, the **drawerParent** parameter should be set as the **drawArea** variable of the ExpandableInspectorField.
 If the **drawObjectsAsFields** parameter is set to true and if the type extends **UnityEngine.Object**, *Reference Drawers* are searched for a drawer that supports this type.
 Otherwise *Standard Drawers* are searched.

 After creating sub-drawers, *ExpandableInspectorField*'s must bind their sub-drawers to their corresponding variables manually.
 This is done via the following **BindTo** functions of the *InspectorField* class:
-- `BindTo( InspectorField parent, MemberInfo member, string variableName = null )`: binds the object to a **MemberInfo** (it can be received via reflection).
+- `BindTo( InspectorField parent, MemberInfo variable, string variableName = null )`: binds the object to a **MemberInfo** (it can be received via reflection).
 Here, **parent** parameter should be set to this *ExpandableInspectorField*.
 If **variableName** is set to null, its value is fetched directly from the MemberInfo parameter
-- `BindTo( Type variableType, string variableName, Getter getter, Setter setter )`: this one allows you to define your own getter and setter functions for this sub-drawer.
+- `BindTo( Type variableType, string variableName, Getter getter, Setter setter, MemberInfo variable = null )`: this one allows you to define your own getter and setter functions for this sub-drawer.
 For example, *ArrayField* uses this function because there is no direct MemberInfo to access an element of an array.
 With this method, you can use custom functions instead of MemberInfo's to get/set the values of the bound objects (ArrayField uses *Array.GetValue* for its elements' getter function and *Array.SetValue* for its elements' setter function)

 There are actually some helper functions in ExpandableInspectorField to easily create sub-drawers without having to call *CreateDrawerForType* or *BindTo* manually:
 - `InspectorField CreateDrawerForComponent( Component component, string variableName = null )`: creates a *Standard Drawer* for a component